Yaswithai5/hr-data-analytics/README.md

 ```
 ## How to Use

-Download the repository and open the `.pbix` file using Power BI Desktop.
+Download the repository and open the `HR_Analytics.pbix` file from the `dashboard` folder using Power BI Desktop.

 Use the slicers on the dashboard to filter the employee data by department, job role, gender, and overtime status.
 ## Dataset